lsarrazi/fast_data_upload_to_brain/README.md

 >
 > It size could not change.
 >
-> All elements have the same size in byte.
+> All of its elements have the same size in byte.
 >
-> Elements are next to each other in memory.
+> Its elements are next to each other in memory.
 >
-> It is just a pointer
+> It is just a pointer.

 Long, fast.